How to Avoid Cryptocurrency Fraud and Investment Scams

 - Category: Education

-Cryptocurrency is a digital asset, used as a virtual currency, and does not exist in any physical form.
+Cryptocurrency is a digital asset used as a virtual currency and does not exist in any physical form.
 If you are interested in crypto nowadays, you are probably taking a big fraud risk.
-The world of cryptocurrency is almost like the new Wild West; an unregulated world with cryptocurrency fraud and investment scams everywhere.
+The world of cryptocurrency is almost like the new Wild West.
+An unregulated world with cryptocurrency fraud and investment scams everywhere.

-Cryptocurrency scammers are experts in using current events and trends in the agenda to trap their victims.
-According to the FTC, between October 2020 and May 2021, Americans lost an average of $80 million (€71 million) due to the cryptocurrency scams.
+The usual rules for preventing fraud also apply here.
+You should carefully review everything that you read on the Internet and check to see if it is real.
+Don’t let the deceiving ads fool you, and stay alert.
+The cybersecurity firm ESET issued warnings about increasing cryptocurrency scams.
+Cryptocurrency scammers are experts at using current events and trends in their agenda to trap their victims.
+According to the FTC, between October 2020 and May 2021, Americans lost an average of $80 million (€71 million) due to cryptocurrency scams.
 In the UK, this figure is much higher.
 According to police records, the victims lost over £146 million (€172 million) in the first nine months of 2021.

-* There are very few regulations when compared to the traditional stock exchanges.
+There are very few regulations when compared to the traditional stock exchanges.

-* The ever-increasing cryptocurrency prices are attracting the attention of consumers who dream of getting rich quickly.
+Ever-increasing cryptocurrency prices are attracting the attention of consumers who dream of getting rich quickly.

 Some of the most common scams include: